whitechdevs/nodejs-test/README.md

 > A simple test to show us how awesome you are!

-Your task is to build a Nodejs powered service to:
+Your task is to build a NodeJS powered service to:

 - Create an express API service with MySQL as the datasource
 - The entire stack needs to be dockerised (Application container and Database container).